maximpopovs/PowerBI-playground/README.md

 ## Data Engineering part of scope
 - Ingestion
-  - pull data from URLs using Azure Functions (Python) or Logic Apps
+  - pull data from web using Azure Functions (Python) or Logic Apps
   - Azure Blob Storage to store raw data as JSON/CSV
+- Transformation (ETL)
+  - Azure Functions for ETL.
+Not the best ETL, but in order to practice Python it is gonna work.
 - Storage
-  - Use
+  - Use Parquet format in Blob Storage for processed data
-- Transformation
 - Serving
+  -

 ## Data Visualization part of scope.
 - Trend analysis